araobp/sveltekit-ai/README.md

 # Learning SvelteKit with Gemini and TensorFlow

-I'm building a generative AI app at work.
-The code is getting bloated and difficult to maintain.

-So, I'd like to learn a JavaScript framework.
-SvelteKit seems to be the simplest one, so I'll learn Svelte.
+I've been building a generative AI app at work with Vanilla JS, but the code's getting really bloated and hard to manage.
+So, I've started learning SvelteKit to fix that.
+SvelteKit looks like the easiest JavaScript framework to pick up, so I'm going to learn it.

 ## Apps